-- 28. Annex 2 provides guidance on the Council's approach to carrying out EIA.
-It should be read in conjunction with the Initial Screening form and EIA Record Form.
+- 32. Annex 3 provides guidance on the Council's approach to carrying out EIA.
+It should be read in conjunction with the Initial Screening form and EIA Record Form, attached as Annex 4.

-- 29. The principles and thinking underlying the EIA process are relevant to everything from the development of major new policy initiatives to the day-to-day actions of an individual.
+- 33. The principles and thinking underlying the EIA process are relevant to everything from the development of major new policy initiatives to the day-to-day actions of an individual.
 EIA should be carried out when revising or introducing new:

 - (a) Policies

 - (b) Strategies

 - (c) Budget proposals

 - (d) Procedures

 - (e) Service (re)design and commissioning

 - (f) Capital and transformation projects

 - (g) EIA can also be used to assess existing services or activities for fair access and fair outcomes for everyone in the community.